Skip to content

 "Will I get real low-latency monitoring?"

-Need to track through plugins in real time.
-DSP vs. native is a real decision.
+Need to track through plugins in real time without delay killing the performance.

 D